Guy Mantzur

-Guy Mantzur (גיא מנטזור) is an Israeli music producer based in Tel Aviv.
+Guy Mantzur (גיא מנצור) is an Israeli music producer based in Tel Aviv.
 He established his own record label, Plattenbank, in 2009.

 Musical Career

 He released his first album, Moments, in 2013, and followed up the following year with Time with Sahar Z. The latter album is described by Decoded Magazine as "distinctly mind blowing on all levels of melodic music".